|Excursion (multiple days)||28|

 Assumed knowledge on:

-- MAT-24803 Mathematics for Time-dependent Systems or an equivalent course: differentiation and integration; solving differential equations; analysis and interpretation of the behaviour;
+- MAT24803 Mathematics for Time-dependent Systems or an equivalent course: differentiation and integration; solving differential equations; analysis and interpretation of dynamic behaviour;

 In view of the above, this course discusses how to develop mathematical models using the System Dynamics approach.
 This approach is often used to simulate complex models with non-linear behaviour.
 To learn this approach, students work with a partner on computer practical cases.
 The cases consist of a complex farming system divided into sub-systems.